Entry is open

 Getting Your Drop Bags Back

 We will take your drop bags back to the finish line at the conclusion of the event.
 The schedule for taking the bags back is complicated and varies by aid station.
 If you finish near the end of the event, your bags should be waiting for you at the finish line.
-If you finish near the front of the pack, or if you drop out, some of your bags will not be at the finish line when you arrive.
+If you finish near the front of the pack, or if you drop out, some of your bags will not be at the finish line when you arrive, particularly those from the latter third of the course.

 Please pick up your drop bags or make arrangements for someone to do it for you.
+They will be left for you in a tent adjacent to the entrance road into and out of the start/finish area at Caroline Furnace Lutheran Camp, and thus are directly on your way out at the end of the race.
 It is a major hassle for us each year to deal with drop bags that are left at the event.
-If you finish early or drop out and don’t want to stay at the finish line, please find someone to pick up your bags for you.
+If you finish early or drop out and don’t want to wait at the finish line to collect your bags, please find someone to pick up your bags for you.
+Some early drops and finishers also make their way to later aid stations in person as they are leaving the event in order to collect their bags before they have been transported back to the finish.
 We will not mail drop bags after the event.

 1. Aid station numbers create confusion on drop bags.
 If the runner with bib number 12 has gone through the Visitor Center aid station, any bag with a 12 on it is likely to be sent back to the start/finish even if its owner has not yet arrived at the aid station.